bemoje/chrome-extension-au-panopto-all-cameras/README.md

-# Auto Hide Faceit Lobbies v1.0.2
+# AU Panopto All Cameras v1.0.0
 Free Open Source Chrome Extension: Normally AU Panopto lectures have an annoying layout where you can't see multiple angles simultaneously.
 Now you can.

 ## Chrome Webstore